bitrise-io/devcenter/_articles/en/reviews/uploading-and-downloading-code-signing-files-with-bitrise-api.md

 Wondering how many code signing files belong to an app?
 Get a list of them with the relevant Bitrise API using the `GET` method.

-The required parameters will be:
+The required parameter is:

 * app slug

 Optional parameters are:

-*
+* next: slug of the first file in the response (as a string)

-*
+* limit: max number of elements per page (as an integer) where the default is 50.

-For example, for provisioning profiles:
+Example curl request for provisioning profiles:

     curl -X GET -H 'Authorization: token THE-ACCESS-TOKEN' 'https://api.bitrise.io/v0.1/apps/APP-SLUG/provisioning-profiles'